ktmeaton/obsidian-public/academic/Eaton_et_al._2022_Plagued_by_a_cryptic_clock.md

 ## Code Availability

-A visual overview of the computational methods is provided in \*@fig:workflow and is publicly available as a snakemake pipeline (https://github.com/ktmeaton/plague-phylogeography/).
+The computational workflow is publicly available as a snakemake pipeline (https://github.com/ktmeaton/plague-phylogeography/).

 ## Supplementary Information